-Director: Charlie McCarthy, Writer: Antoine Ó Flatharta, Producer: Martha O’Neill, DOP: Dave Grennan, Editor: Conall de Cléir, Production Company: Wildfire Films, Ireland, 2017, 3×50′, Rights: World (excluding Ireland).
+Director: Charlie McCarthy, Writer/Creator: Antoine Ó Flatharta, Producer: Martha O’Neill, DOP: Dave Grennan, Editor: Conall de Cléir, A Wildfire Films production for TG4.
+Funded by the Broadcasting Authority of Ireland with the Television Licence Fee and produced with the support of incentives for the Irish Film Industry provided by the Government of Ireland, Ireland, 2017, 3×50′, Rights: World (excluding Ireland).

 A TG4 3-part drama series set in contemporary Ireland in a dilapidated hotel centered around a love triangle that ends in tragedy.
 Grace (Kate Nic Chonaonaigh) and Leo Harte’s (Dara Devaney) lives change forever when Danny (Eoin Geoghegan) a young and ambitious surfer arrives.
 The middle-aged couple runs a crumbling hotel, Ostán Harte, a fixture on the landscape for many years.
 Grace feels she is stranded in a passionless marriage.
 Where Grace sees stasis, Leo sees stability and he does not share her hope that upgrading the hotel might inject new life into their relationship.
 As a result, their hotel and relationship seem consigned to a slow descent into decay.